razonyang/hb-site/content/docs/develop/style-guide/index.en.md

 ## TypeScript Style Guide

-We use eslint to check the SCSS styles.
+We use eslint to check the TypeScript and JavaScript styles.

 ```sh
 npm run eslint